maximilianweinhold/maximilianweinhold.github.io/index.md

 **Hello!**

-I'm Max, a behavioral neuroscience researcher at the NIH, working on neural circuits, vocalizations, and speech disorders.
+I'm Max, a behavioral neuroscience researcher at the NIH working on neural circuits, vocalizations, and speech disorders.
 I'm currently invovled in a host of different projects, involving electrophysiology, calcium imaging, single-cell sequencing, and computational behavior analysis.
 My interests are wide-ranging, but at the moment I'm particularly interested in interacting systems, including the physio-biochemical environment of marine ecosystems and the information processing systems of neural and _in silico_ computation.

 ![image](https://user-images.githubusercontent.com/95586072/162780826-d2a7922b-0d67-4a65-b1bd-4ac61a66c8a0.jpg)